Blog | Real Estate

 How?

-My first cash-flow investment (in 1989) was a small two-bedroom, one-bath house in Portland.
-My monthly cash flow averaged a whopping $50.
-It wasn’t much, but it gave me my start.
-In fact, that $50 a month was the first building block toward the cash flow I enjoy today.
+Take Kim Kiyosaki, for example.
+Her first cash-flow investment (in 1989) was a small two-bedroom, one-bath house in Portland.
+Her monthly cash flow averaged a whopping $50.
+It wasn’t much, but it was a start.
+In fact, that $50 a month was the first building block toward the cash flow she enjoys today.

 There comes a point in your investing process where the cash flow from your investments supports not only your living expenses, but also your next investments.
 Your cash flow breeds new assets, which, in turn, breed more cash flow.
 Isn’t that spectacular?